Albania in the Eurovision Song Contest: Participation

-Radio Televizioni Shqiptar (RTSH) is a full member of the European Broadcasting Union (EBU), thus eligible to participate in the Eurovision Song Contest.
-It has participated in the contest representing Albania since its in 2004.
+Radio Televizioni Shqiptar (RTSH) is a full member of the European Broadcasting Union (EBU), making it eligible to participate in the Eurovision Song Contest.
+It has competed in the contest representing Albania since its in 2004.

 History

 2000s

 RTSH expressed their intention to participate in the 2002 and 2003 editions.
-However, they were denied participation due to the large number of countries participating.
+However, they were denied participation because of the large number of countries taking part.

 Nevertheless, it debuted at the in Istanbul with the song "The Image of You" performed by Anjeza Shahini.
 The country received 106 points in the Grand Final and finished in 7th place, remaining the country's highest placement until 2012.

 In 2005, due to the country's top 11 placement the previous year, the succeeding entry "Tomorrow I Go" by Ledina Çelo automatically qualified for the Grand Final in Kyiv and reached 16th place.

 The following year, Luiz Ejlli and his song "Zjarr e ftohtë" failed to qualify for the Grand Final in Athens, marking the first non-qualification in the country's participation history.

 The 2007 entry, "Hear My Plea" by Frederik Ndoci, was performed at Festivali I Këngës 45 as "Balada e gurit" (The stone ballad).
 In the end, the song was finally revamped, mixing it with English and Albanian.
 In the Semi-Final of the 2007 contest, it received 49 points, placing 17th out of 28 in the Semi-Final, thus failing to qualify for the Final.

 The winner of Festivali I Këngës 46 was "Zemrën e lamë peng" (Hearts trapped in time) by Olta Boka.
 However, the result of the juries that selected the winner was controversial and rumours arose that the final two judges intentionally awarded high marks to Boka in order to avoid sending the runners-up, Flaka Krelani and Doruntina Disha, to the contest.
 Press reactions in Albania were not happy with the decision, and RTSH announced that they would investigate into alleged cheating by the final two judges to award their points.
 Despite this, Olta Boka's victory remained, and she sang for Albania at the Eurovision Song Contest 2008 in Belgrade, Serbia.
 She qualified for the Final, coming 9th in a field of 19 in the 2nd Semi-Final, and in the Final she received 55 points, coming 17th in a field of 25.

 Albania was the first country to select both their artist and publicly present their song for Eurovision 2009.
 The winner was again selected by Festivali I Këngës.
 The winner of Festivali I Këngës 47 was Kejsi Tola with the song "Më merr në ëndërr" (Take me in your dreams), composed by the same people of Albania's first entry, Edmond Zhulali and Agim Doçi.
 The song was performed in English as "Carry Me in Your Dreams".
 Albania finished 7th out of 19 in the 2nd Semi-Final with 73 points, thus qualifying for the Final.
 In the Final, Albania scored 48 points, finishing 17th in a field of 25.
 It placed 11th in the televoting while only 23rd in the jury vote.